No college football coach has dominated the modern era like Nick Saban, who has been head coach of the Alabama Crimson Tide since 2007.

 With the Crimson Tide’s victory in the 2016 College Football Playoff National Championship, Saban became joined former Alabama legend Paul “Bear” Bryant as the only coaches in the poll era to win five national championships.
 He is one of just three coaches to win three national championships in a four-year span and is only the second coach to win four titles in seven years, joining Notre Dame’s Frank Leahy.

 After a 7-6 record in his first season with the program, Saban has won at least 10 games in each season since.
-He has three 12-wins seasons at Alabama, a 13-win season and three 14-win seasons, including an undefeated campaign in 2009.

 As great as Saban has been at the aspects of on-field coaching and game preparation, he’s arguably better on the recruiting trail.